MintXeido/Virtual-Wii-Manager/README.md

 **Q: How long do you plan to mantain this program?**

-A: Depends on my available time, i might leave this project not updated for atleast 1 or 2 years but it depends the time, resources & how the pubic responds & reacts to the program.
+A: Depends on my available time, i might leave this project not updated for atleast 1 or 2 years but it depends the time, resources & how the public responds & reacts to the program.

  <hr>